 - Dawson Pitamakin Pass Loop Trail – Elevation: 3,641′ according to AllTrails.
 Distance: 17.5 miles roundtrip, minus 3 miles with a boat ride.

 - Running Eagle Falls – 0.6 miles & 15′ elevation gain, not as impressive later in the summer when the water isn’t running hard.

-- Aster Falls – 2.8 miles roundtrip & 320′ elevation gain, family friendly small waterfall on the way to Rockwell Falls.
+- Aster Falls – 2.8 miles roundtrip & 320′ elevation gain, a family-friendly small waterfall on the way to Rockwell Falls.